Each address is permitted two (2) sales each year, lasting as long as three (3) consecutive days.

 - First Mennonite Church, 900 W. Market Street

-- Living Gospel Church, 302 W. Market Street
+- Living Gospel Church, 302 W. Walnut Street

-- The National Weather Service – Indiana has designated March 19th-25th as Severe Weather Preparedness Week.
-A statewide tornado drill will be conducted March 21st at approx. 10:10am and again at approx. 7:35pm.
+- The National Weather Service – Indiana has designated a week in March as Severe Weather Preparedness Week.
+A statewide tornado drill will be conducted during this week.
 The City of Nappanee will participate in these drills.
 The tornado sirens will be activated at these times.
 We encourage citizens to please take some time to prepare your homes and families for the upcoming thunderstorm and tornado season.

 - All city residents registered to vote may cast a ballot for mayor, clerk-treasurer, judge and the council at-large position.
 Additionally, registered city voters also choose a district council representative; the city is divided into four districts – click Council District Map for more information.